Kintyre/ksconf/docs/source/intro.rst

     :command:`git` and :command:`splunk` as well.

 **Don’t impose workflow.**
-    Ksconf works with or without version control and independently of your deployment mechanisms.
+    KSConf works with or without version control and independently of your deployment mechanisms.
-    If you are looking to implement these things, ksconf is a great building block.
+    If you are looking to implement these things, KSConf is a great building block.

 **Embrace automated testing.**
-    It's impractical to check every scenarios between each release, but significant work has gone into unit testing the CLI to avoid breakage.
+    It's impractical to check every scenario between each release, but significant work has gone into unit testing the CLI to avoid breakage.

-Common uses for ksconf
+Common uses for KSConf
 ~~~~~~~~~~~~~~~~~~~~~~

 - Promote changes from :file:`local` to :file:`default`